List of free-trade zones in the United Arab Emirates: Background

-Each Free Zone is designed around one or more business industry categories and only offers licenses to companies within those categories.
+Each Free Zone is designed around one or more strict industry categories.
 An independent Free Zone Authority (FZA) governs each free zone, and is the agency responsible for issuing FTZ operating licenses and assisting companies with establishing their business in the FTZ.
+Each free zone has its own specific requirements regarding minimum capital requirements, office or warehouse space and permitted activities; with each possessing the relevant licenses and adequate legislation to enable their dedicated industry to flourish.

 Investors can either register a new company in the form of a Free Zone Establishment (FZE) or simply establish a branch or representative office of their existing or parent company based within the UAE or abroad.
 An FZE is a limited liability company governed by the rules and regulations of the Free Zone in which it is established.
 Except for acquiring nationality in the UAE, the provisions of the Commercial Companies Law (CCL) do not apply to FZEs, provided that the Free Zones have special provisions regulating such companies.

+Free zone companies can run business within the relevant zone or outside the UAE.
+Some free zones (including ADGM, JAFZA, DMCC, RAK FTZ) allow for inward redomiciliation of foreign companies, which means a transfer of a corporate seat of an existing company from abroad to the UAE free zone.

-There are a few Free Zones in UAE that offers Dual Business License for investors.
-It will allow them to do business in the Free Zone as well as in the mainland of UAE using the same business license.
-For Example, Sharjah Publishing City (SPC) Free Zone offers a Dual License for the investors enabling them to easily offer services in the mainland and Free Zone together.
+There are a few Free Zones in UAE that offer Dual Business License for investors.
+It is expected to allow them to do business in the Free Zone as well as in the mainland of UAE using the same business license.

-Advantages of setting up business in Dubai Free Zone

-There are several reasons why many aspiring business owners choose the emirate and free zones in Dubai.
-The following benefits provided are most likely the primary reason:

-Government ownership is not interrupted.
-The matter of possession is fully in the hands of investors.

-Companies within Free Zones are not subject to duty-free shopping.

-Profits and capital are fully repatriated.

-Imports and exports are exempt from tariffs, taxes, and duties.
-Warehouse usage is free.

-A company located in a free zone can be run independently by any foreign investor.

-For 15 years, corporations are also exempt from corporate tax.

-Confidentiality is assured throughout the operation.

-Different activities are available to investors, including owning property.
-Bank accounts can be opened easily for him.

-Employees of the company and other support staff, as well as the housing facilities, can get visas without any problems.

 Free zones

+A free zone authority is a designated economic area governed by its own set of regulations, which differ from those applicable to businesses outside the zone.
+Companies operating within free zones are typically non-customer-facing businesses, such as those involved in import/export, online operations, and other business activities that do not involve direct dealings with local customers.

 There are 46 Free Zones operating in UAE.
+The number is now 47 with the recently established Sharjah Communication Technologies Free Zone.